YuvalTamir2/ML-projects/README.md

 </div>

    <h2>Heb-Eng Seq2Seq translation:</h2><br>
-    🔵 link to dir - https://github.com/YuvalTamir2/ML-projects/tree/main/NLP/Seq2Seq <br>
+    🔵 Link to dir - https://github.com/YuvalTamir2/ML-projects/tree/main/NLP/Seq2Seq <br>
-    a seq2seq neural network, can be trained on any language to any language
+    🟠 A seq2seq neural network, can be trained on any language to any language